 New Orleans’ homicide total climbs to highest in 26 years

-NEW ORLEANS (WVUE) - Eight shootings in less than 24 hours across New Orleans left three people dead and five others injured.
+NEW ORLEANS (WVUE) - Nine shootings in less than 24 hours across New Orleans left three people dead and six others injured.
 Shootings rocked neighborhoods from Mid City to the Seventh Ward, the French Quarter, the East, and the West Bank.

 So far this year, at least 277 killings have been reported across New Orleans, the most since 1996.

 The violence began Wednesday (Dec.
-28) at around 11:30 a.m., when the New Orleans Police Department responded to a call of a shooting at a residence in the 3100 block of Pittari Drive.
+28) at around 11:30 a.m., when the New Orleans Police Department responded to a call of a shooting at a residence in the 3100 block of Pittari Drive in Algiers.
 Upon arrival, they discovered a male victim suffering from at least one gunshot wound.

 The man was taken to a local hospital, where he later died.